Educational Support Services

 ESS Staff at the annual Eagle Golf Classic to raise money for the ESS HOPE Fund.

-Please Note: ESS programs and services require an additional fee for participation.
+Please Note: ESS programs require an additional fee for participation.
 We strongly believe in the value of these programs and understand that some families may not be able to afford the additional cost.
 Therefore, we offer financial assistance for families who may need help affording these programs for their children.

 - NILD Educational Therapy

 - Search & Teach

 - Written Intervention Plans

 This program is designed specifically for students (grades 1-12) with average to superior intelligence with identified learning differences (i.e. a specific learning disorder or frustrations in areas of school performance).